mviereck/x11docker/README.md

   - `--ipc` sets docker run option `--ipc=host`.
 (Allows MIT-SHM / shared memory.
 Disables IPC namespacing.)
   - `--net` sets docker run option `--net=host`.
 (Allows dbus connection to host, Shares host network stack.)

-# X servers and Wayland compositors to choose from
+# Choice of X servers and Wayland compositors
 If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--desktop`, `--gpu` and `--wayland`.
  - For single applications, x11docker prefers `--xpra`.
 Alternativly, it tries `--nxagent`.
  - With option `--desktop`, x11docker assumes a desktop environment in image and prefers `--xephyr`.